NicolasPllr1/nicolaspllr1.github.io/posts/http-server-rust/raw_post.md

 In this post I go over the architecture and explain the main parts as well as interesting stuff I learned along the way.
 Code: nicolaspllr1/mini-http-server on github.

 A small passage from [Joran](https://x.com/jorandirkgreef)'s stellar [presentation of TigerBeetle](https://youtu.be/sC1B3d9C_sI?si=1Acye-_nJ1u-W2l9&t=202) stuck with me.
-There are  4 colours of programming :
+There are 4 colours of programming : - _Network_ - Compute - Memory - Storage
-    - *Network*
-    - Compute
-    - Memory
-    - Storage

 ![|400](tigerbeetle_four_primary_colours.png)

 Programming is about composing systems from these fundamental domains.
-Among the four, *networks* were particularly mysterious to me.
+Among the four, _networks_ were particularly mysterious to me.
 Take the Internet, how can this possibly work ?

 So I [studied the theory](https://nicolaspllr1.github.io/posts/networks-intro/post.html) on one hand, and on the other, I got busy with 2 practical projects to build solid foundations:

 - an HTTP/1.1 server (**topic of this blog post**)
 - a (forwarding) DNS server

 Implementing things really dispel all the magic that can seem daunting before doing the practical work.